JHU-PL-Lab/www-fpse/lecture/more-modules.md

 ## Defining Modules in the top loop

 * We will now cover how you can define modules in the top loop.
-* The main reason we are covering this is it will help us understand nested modules and functors, even when in files
+* The main reason we are covering this is it will help us understand nested modules and functors (functions on modules), even when in files
 * Basic idea to input a module in top-loop: write `module My_module = struct ... end` with file contents inserted into the ".." part
 * `struct` stands for structure, modules used to be called that in OCaml; view a `struct` as a synonym of a module.
 * Simple set example put in top-loop syntax: